 Our top-ranking podcasts are sourced from the largest U.S.-based directory for podcast listening.
 Thousands of new episodes are added and transcribed daily for search and discovery.

-Currently, you have access to about 25,000 Podcasts and that is growing (90% US Based, 10% International).
-This also includes 16 languages and dialects including English, French, Spanish, German, and Italian.
+Currently, you have access to about 25,000 Podcasts, and that number is growing (90% US-based, 10% International).
+This also includes 16 languages and dialects, including English, French, Spanish, German, and Italian.

 Sina Weibo - Learn More

 Sina Weibo is a Chinese microblogging platform.
-Launched in 2009, it is one of the biggest social media platforms in China, with over 550 million monthly active users as of 2021.
+Launched in 2009, it is one of China's biggest social media platforms, with over 550 million monthly active users as of 2021.
 Sina Weibo is very similar to Twitter.

 Our monitoring of Sina Weibo is of all public content.
 We collect the data via their API (keywords-based data collection).
 Your monitoring keywords will be matched with text in the body of the post, repost, or comment.